Graduated Concentration in Medieval and Renaissance Studies

 The Center for Medieval and Renaissance Studies offers a graduate concentration in Medieval Studies which allows students enrolled in Humanities graduate degree programs to acquire an interdisciplinary understanding of their chosen fields.
 The concentration helps to broaden the student's intellectual vista, exposing him or her to the methodologies, practices, and perspectives of other allied disciplines.
 In addition, the concentration can provide a powerful advantage to students as they pursue additional studies or professional positions.
 For more information, click here.

-Graduate Concentration in Women's Studies
+Graduate Concentration in Women's and Gender Studies

 Graduate Concentration in Rhetoric and Composition Studies

 This concentration program allows graduate students to pursue an additional, interdisciplinary study of rhetorical theory and writing pedagogy.
 The concentration requires 12 hours of course work, six in English and six in communication.
 Students also complete an independent research project (a 25-page paper or equivalent).
 For full requirements, please consult the Writing Program office.